 A story in sixty seconds and an experiment in style and lighting.

 Film poem: Manchester

 Poem written and performed by Manchester-based Dominic Berry.
 Made for the Beautiful North BBC film competition.

-Poem written and performed by Manchester-based Vanessa Fay.
+Poem written and performed by Manchester-based spoken word artist Vanessa Fay.
 Made for the Beautiful North BBC film competition.